A surprising reason why spending more on quality skin products helps you save down the line.

 Beauty products fill the shelves of drugstores.
 You can’t walk into a department store without running the gauntlet of salespeople hawking high-end lotions and potions.
 Even a trip to the grocery store tempts us to try new, improved beauty products.
 It’s no wonder our cupboards are overflowing with skincare items we simply don’t need, don’t use and that don’t work.

-“Ultimately they become abandoned because they don’t do anything that makes you excited about reapplying them,” says Steven Camp, MD, medical director of OrangeTwist Dallas and Fort Worth, a double board-certified plastic and general surgeon.
+“Ultimately they become abandoned because they don’t do anything that makes you excited about reapplying them,” says Steven Camp, MD, physician with OrangeTwist Fort Worth, a double board-certified plastic and general surgeon.

 It’s natural to want to save by buying off-the-shelf products instead of medical-grade skincare, but in the end, you’re wasting money and time with products that don’t work as well—or at all.
 It helps to think of skincare as an investment—not only financially, but also for the overall health of your skin.